Affine involution: Affine involutions

 If A represents a linear involution, then x→A(x−b)+b is an affine involution.
 One can check that any affine involution in fact has this form.
-Geometrically this means that any affine involution can be obtained by taking oblique reflections against any number from 0 through n hyperplanes going through a point b.
+Geometrically, this means that any affine involution can be obtained by taking oblique reflections against any number from 0 through n hyperplanes going through a point b.

 Affine involutions can be categorized by the dimension of the affine space of fixed points; this corresponds to the number of values 1 on the diagonal of the similar matrix D (see above), i.e., the dimension of the eigenspace for eigenvalue 1.

-The affine involutions in 3D are:
+The affine involutions in $}\mathbb{R^3$ are: